GitHubRulesOK/SumatraPDF-Plus/README.md

 Anti-Virus scanners, you can read the contents as Open Source plain text before download And normally if you download a script as .txt you can then rename to a run time extension.

-Intended structure is This Top level folder with SumatraPDF.exe and friends (A portable version) Then a middle level of scripts and a lower level of folders with dependencies
+Intended structure is This Top level folder with SumatraPDF.exe and friends (A portable version of 3.6.1 or 3.7 pre-release is recommended)
+Then a middle level of scripts and a lower level of folders with dependencies.

 <img width="673" height="287" alt="image" src="https://github.com/user-attachments/assets/dea66771-b7cb-436f-b0d5-d0a7b2545179" />

 Some simply interact with Windows Functions like open the current file in Edge (Perhaps for "Dual" file review or add inking?)
 You can assign it to a single "Key", so here it opens the file on the left when I press the `T` key.